codecrafters-io/build-your-own-redis/stage_descriptions/lists-02-tn7.md

 ./your_program.sh
 ```

-It will then send multiple `RPUSH` commands specifying the same list.
+It will then send multiple `RPUSH` commands on the same list:

 ```bash
 $ redis-cli RPUSH list_key "element1"